mstevetodd/EngineDriver_Home/docs/operation/interface.rst

    :align: right
    :scale: 50%

-The *Children's Timer Button* Action Bar button is enabled with the `Show Timer Button? <../configuration/preferences.html#show-timer-button>`_ preference.
+The *Children's Timer Button* Action Bar button is enabled with the :ref:`configuration/preferences:show timer button?` preference.

 The *Children's Timer Button*, when pressed will activate the Timer for the preset time period.